 To germinate the seeds: Add a lightly moist media to the bag like Canadian peat moss.
 Make sure it is not overly wet as apricots once they begin to germinate rot easily.
 Store the seeds in the fridge from 33 F to 38 F for 90 days.
 Some germination will occur quickly starting in 45 days.
 Pluck these out and plant them in you can.
 Leaving them sprouted in the fridge for long periods will destroy the sprouted embryo so try to avoid that.
 After 60 days remove the seeds from the fridge and they will sprout quickly within 1-3 weeks.
 Seeds that do not sprout right away can be hand cracked and planted or put back into the fridge for another 2 weeks.
 Continue this process until they have all sprouted.
 The trickiest part of germinating apricots is to prevent mold on the sprouted seeds.
 If you seed mold on the outside of the seeds, remove from the fridge wash with dish soap and tamp dry and then put back in the lightly moist media.
 Aerating the bag during the dormancy is recommended by opening up the bag and shaking.
 This will provide fresh air to surround the seed which is more like an outdoor germination.

-Seeds have been floated and refrigerated.
-11-22-22 Request scionwood with seeds if you want scionwood of the original trees.
-No additional cost.
-Scionwood is collected in January and February and shipped dormant.
+Request scionwood with the purchase of seeds if you want scionwood of the original trees.
+Scionwood is collected in winter and shipped dormant usually with the seeds in January.